How SMBs are navigating the cyber-security landscape: insights from Microsoft

 Welcome to our cyber-security podcast series.
 Each episode features business leaders from across the technology, media and telecoms industry who discuss what cyber security means to them, their organisation and the industry as a whole.

-In this episode, Analysys Mason’s Mary Wack, Manager, and Stela Bokun, Partner, talk with Binil Pillai, Business Strategy Lead for SMB security at Microsoft, worldwide.
+In this episode, Analysys Mason’s Mary Wack, Manager, and Stela Bokun, Partner, talk with Binil Pillai, Business Strategy Leader for SMB Security at Microsoft, Worldwide.

 They discuss: